 We would like to conclude our discussion by introducing some relevant open research challenges in the area of data poisoning attacks and defenses.
 The first challenge is related to the impracticality of some threat models considered for poisoning attacks in real-world application settings.
 One example includes poisoning attacks that require control over the entire training set~\cite{Feng19Learning2Confuse}, thus limiting their viability in more realistic settings where only a few training data samples are likely to be controlled.
 However, although some scenarios are attractive from a mere theoretical perspective, we do believe that future work should focus more on tackling use-inspired basic research questions that pose not only methodological challenges but also better reflect realistic application constraints.

-The second challenge is related to the scalability of poisoning attacks against large-scale models and modern deep networks.
-We have seen that heuristic attacks~\cite{Feng19Learning2Confuse,Shafahi18PoisonFrog,Gu17Badnet} exhibit promising results, however, their applicability and robustness remain limited in the presence of suitable defense mechanisms.
+The second challenge concerns the scalability of poisoning attacks against large-scale models and modern deep networks.
+We have seen that heuristic attacks~\cite{Feng19Learning2Confuse,Shafahi18PoisonFrog,Gu17Badnet} exhibit promising results; however, their applicability and robustness remain limited in the presence of suitable defense mechanisms.
 On the other hand, effective and stealthy poisoning attacks~\cite{Biggio12PoisonSVM,Koh17Influence,Doan21LIRA} require solving an expensive optimization problem that may not scale in practice.
-It is therefore essential to explore more effective approximations to reduce their computational complexity, as done in the pioneering work by Mu{\~{n}}oz{-}Gonz{\'{a}}lez et al.~\cite{Munoz17Backgrad}.
+It is, therefore, essential to explore more effective approximations to reduce their computational complexity, as done by Huang et al.~\cite{Huang2020MetaPoison}.
 Some promising research avenues in this direction include building on the results from other research fields, like meta-learning and hyperparameter optimization, in which more efficient techniques to solve bilevel problems involving learning algorithms are constantly developed.

 The third challenge is associated with gaining a better understanding of ML defenses.
-As previously discussed, privacy-\textcolor{black}{enhancing} mechanisms can also have an alleviating effect on poisoning attacks~\cite{hong2020effectiveness}.
-However, our overall understanding of how poisoning \textcolor{black}{interacts} with privacy or other ML security threats is very limited, and requires more in-depth investigation.
-Lastly, and more pressing, is the challenge on how to soundly evaluate defenses.
+As previously discussed, privacy-enhancing mechanisms can also have an alleviating effect on poisoning attacks~\cite{hong2020effectiveness}.
+However, our overall understanding of how poisoning interacts with privacy or other ML security threats is very limited, and requires more in-depth investigation.
+Lastly, and more pressing, is the challenge of how to soundly evaluate defenses.
 Ideally, defenses should be tested against adaptive attacks, i.e., attacks that are aware of the defense mechanism~\cite{tang2021demon}.
-Currently, there are few adaptive attacks and thus our knowledge about the limits of existing defenses is rather narrow.
+Currently, there are few adaptive attacks, and thus our knowledge about the limits of existing defenses is rather narrow.
 This lack of understanding severely limits how, or if, these defenses can be applied in practice, consequently undermining the trust of any applied system trained on data potentially accessible by a malicious entity.

 Bringing together these research directions can inspire the design of more effective, scalable, and practical poisoning attacks and defenses.
 Such a development is crucial, as it would be otherwise difficult to properly evaluate the robustness of ML models, and analyze the factors influencing these vulnerabilities, at scale, as well as in the context of different application domains.